-This article replaces the AIMS book, “Vitamin K and the Newborn” and has been fully updated.
+This article replaces the AIMS book, “Vitamin K and the Newborn”

 What we refer to as Vitamin K is an important group of chemicals which help our blood to clot.
 There are several different types of Vitamin K and these different types all have different effects on the body.
 The only effect that is being considered when Vitamin K is offered to your baby is its role in reducing the chance of complications from excessive bleeding known as Vitamin K Deficiency Bleeding (VKDB).
 VKDB was previously known as Haemorrhagic Disease of the Newborn (HDN) and the two names refer to the same condition.
 VKDB is very rare but it can be very serious, which is why the parents of all babies in the UK are offered an injection of Vitamin K for their baby, just after birth, even though almost all of those babies will not benefit from it.
 If parents decline the injection they should be offered an oral dose given several times over a few weeks.

 Early Onset VKDB is almost always caused by medications taken by the baby’s mother such as some epilepsy drugs, and anticoagulants which have passed to the baby before they were born and stopped the baby’s body from being able to clot their blood properly.
 It is the Classic Onset form of VKDB for which artificial Vitamin K supplementation is most effective – almost all babies who are given the supplement do not experience VKDB.
 Late Onset VKDB is often caused by an underlying problem in the baby such as a liver condition, but, for most babies, Vitamin K supplementation at birth stops Late Onset VKDB.